- Originally published: May 1, 2024

 - Deskie: Fairly new coworking management software with attractive pricing plans.

-How to choose the best coworking space software
+How to choose the best coworking space management software

-As you can see, most coworking space management tools offer similar features.
+As you can see, the best coworking space management tools offer similar features.
 That’s why it’s important to take a step back and focus on what matters most to you before making a choice:

 1. Understand your needs and requirements